 After processing and debriefing my own traumatic birth story (a peaceful water-birth turned last minute hospital transfer), I further peaked my interest into the birth world as I was able to experience, first-hand, the effect that emotional trauma can have on your birthing experience as well as witnessing the difference in the model of care I received in both settings.
 This experience not only lead me to become an advocate for the birthing person's personal autonomy, but an activist for reproductive justice and the movement of reproductive rights.Witnessing the maternal health crisis against people of color sparked this activism even further.

 Since then, I have dug my heels even further into this birth world by becoming a surrogate in 2021 and helping an amazing family become parents for the very first time.
 I have since went on to become a Birth Assistant, essentially the midwife's "right-hand man" (or woman!), and am expected to start my career as a student midwife towards the end of 2022.

 My mission in becoming a doula and birth worker was not only to allow the birthing person to recenter themselves during the experience, but to remind them of their strength, provide continuous love and support during this vulnerable and transformative process, and to help them find their voice in order to experience the birth that they want and deserve.

 Proudly providing a safe space for all POC and LGBTQ+ people in the Los Angeles area.

 Specializing in servicing black birthing people in order to combat the extremely high rates of black maternal mortality.

-> birth doula trained with DONA International
+> 2020 - Birth Doula trained with DONA International

-> postpartum doula trained with Mama Glow
+> 2020 - Birth Doula trained with Mama Glow